RuggedRadius/RuggedRadius/README.md

 ## Introduction
 Hi, :wave:
-I'm Ben and I love programming.
 I put most of my current work on here so feel free to ask about anything.

 ## Quick Facts:
 :heart: Programming